Chengcheng-Xiao/mse404/docs/labs/lab04/readme.md

     for diamond.

 ### Step 2 - NSCF Calculation
-Take the density calculated calculated in the previous step and use it to perform a non-self-consistent calculation on a more dense grid of k-points.
+Take the density calculated in the previous step and use it to perform a non-self-consistent calculation on a more dense grid of k-points.
 We want a good representation of how the state energies vary as we move around the Brillouin zone so we use a much denser grid here than we need